Skip to main content

 Club Focus: Sewing Ages 8 – 18

-Members will learn the basics of sewing, complete sewing projects and can continue through intermediate and advanced levels of sewing.
+Since 2014, members have learned the basics of sewing, complete sewing projects and can continue through intermediate and advanced levels of sewing.

-Usually meet the fourth Thursday of each month except during the summer months
+Usually meet the fourth Thursday of each month except during the summer months.

 SHARPSHOOTERS